Mitigating errors in state preparation and measurement with noncomputational states: Discussion and Conclusion

 Our experimental data show how state-preparation errors prevent the accurate mitigation of SPAM errors for certain expectation values, corroborating recent results~\cite{Chen2025}.
 A passive reset of the qubits into a thermal state, whose population we measure with non-computational states, allows us to resolve this by mitigating state-preparation errors independently of measurement errors.
 This prevents the unphysical behavior seen in some TREX-mitigated expectation values.

 We introduce a noise model of (mid-)circuit measurements which fully accounts for state-preparation errors and errors in the final measurement.
-This extends recent noise learning protocols, such as Ref.~\cite{zhang2024generalized}, by learning the state-preparation error independently of measurement noise.
+This extends recent noise learning protocols, such as Ref.~\cite{zhang2025generalized}, by learning the state-preparation error independently of measurement noise.
 Our work also complements a recently introduced noise learning framework that learns state-preparation, gate, and measurement noise is a self-consistent way up to unlearnable gauge degrees of freedom~\cite{chen2024efficient}.
 While this protocol also resolves the aforementioned issues of TREX~\cite{Chen2025}, the unconstrained degrees of freedom render it unsuitable for dynamic circuits.

 With the added resource of non-computational states, we learn the ground truth of the state-preparation error.
 Crucially, our noise learning then allows us to mitigate errors that occur in dynamic circuits which explicitly require MCMs and feedforward gates.
+We successfully demonstrate this with simulations of a teleportation circuit, mitigating errors with PEC.
+The noise model resulting from our protocol is applicable to other noise-aware error mitigation methods which utilize twirled noise channels, such as PEA~\cite{kim2023evidence}.

-We successfully demonstrate this with simulations of a teleportation circuit.
-As an outlook, we propose to combine our state-preparation learning with the formalism from Refs.~\cite{chen2024efficient, Chen2025}.
+As an outlook, we propose to combine RabiEF with other gate- and measurement-noise learning techniques and, more generally, the formalism from Refs.~\cite{chen2024efficient, Chen2025}.
 This will fully constrain the self-consistent noise models by anchoring the gauge, thus significantly broadening their scope.

 We propose to learn the state-preparation error with a RabiEF experiment which requires either a slow passive reset or a fast active qutrit reset.
 This fits well with recent developments since error correction requires a strong suppression of leakage which can be achieved through appropriate qutrit resets~\cite{Battistel2021, Miao2023}.
 Importantly, our work requires the transmon to stay within its first three levels.
 Therefore, we do not capture effects where the transmon may escape from this subspace~\cite{Khezri2023} or even confined states~\cite{Lescanne2019}.
 Here, we believe that operating transmons in such regimes should be avoided.